It started off as a local tabloid with a reputation for sensational headlines and paparazzi photographs.

-"If Eve hadn't bitten the forbidden fruit, there would be no sin, no right and wrong, and of course - no news," Mr Lai told news site the Lianhe Evening News in an earlier interview.
+Apple Daily was established in 1995 by Lai, and was reportedly named after the forbidden fruit in the Bible.
+"If Eve hadn't bitten the forbidden fruit, there would be no sin, no right and wrong, and of course - no news," Lai told the Lianhe Evening News.

 "Apple Daily generally disapproves of the Beijing political system, mainland China and its appointed administration in Hong Kong, both in its news agenda and in its [framing] of the news," said Dr Nip.